CAIRe: Cultural Attribution of Images by Retrieval-Augmented Evaluation: Introduction

 \section{Introduction}

 Current text-to-image (T2I) models, despite their high-quality outputs, have serious issues in cultural representation and sensitivity.
 Previous research has reported that they produce culturally homogeneous outputs given under-specified prompts \cite{kannen2024beyond, rassin2024grade} and their outputs are disproportionately biased toward Western cultures, failing to depict global diversity \cite{saxon2023multilingual}.
 Further, they generate stereotypical, offensive and factually incorrect outputs when asked to be culturally inclusive \cite{bianchi2023easily,dudley2024opportunity,jha2024visage, wan2024factualitytaxdiversityintervenedtexttoimage}.
-The proliferation of AI-generated content, particularly images, is reshaping our digital media ecosystem, with over 15 billion AI-generated images created since 2022.\footnote{\url{https://wired.me/culture/ai-image/}} Given this widespread adoption, it is imperative to ensure that these models are inclusive and unbiased towards users from diverse backgrounds.
+The proliferation of AI-generated content, particularly images, is reshaping our digital media ecosystem, with over 15 billion AI-generated images created since 2022.\footnote{ \url{https://journal.everypixel.com/ai-image-statistics} (last accessed: July 29 2025)}

+Given this widespread adoption, it is imperative to ensure that these models are inclusive and unbiased towards users from diverse backgrounds.

 Moving towards this ideal requires us to first develop robust evaluation metrics that can identify and quantify these cultural representation gaps.
 But how do we define \emph{culture}?
 In the social sciences, culture is a complex concept that can refer to cultural heritage \cite{blake2000defining}, social interactions \cite{monaghan2012cultural}, or ways of life \cite{parsons1971system}.
 It transcends basic categorizations; spanning ethnicities, communities, and even subtle neighborhood distinctions like those between upper and downtown Manhattan \cite{bucholtz2005identity, eckert2012three}, and is difficult to define concretely because it varies by context.
 Every individual and group lies at the intersection of multiple cultures (defined by their political, professional, religious, regional, class-based and other affiliations) and these are invoked according to the situation, typically in contrast to other groups \cite{adilazuarda2024towards}.
 Despite this rich and nuanced complexity, most AI research defaults to using countries as proxies for culture -- indeed, this is one of the most frequently cited limitations across these same papers \cite{zhou2025culture}.
 Cultural AI work also struggles with capturing culture's inherently dynamic nature.
 While culture continuously evolves through social negotiation \cite{ochs1996linguistic}, existing benchmarks remain largely static collections of examples or facts \cite{son2024kmmlu,keleg2023dlama,jin2024kobbq,li2023cmmlu}.
 To address both the fluidity of cultural boundaries and their evolution over time, it is necessary to allow users to define culture on their own terms through natural language descriptions, creating a framework that can adapt as cultures themselves transform.